pytask-dev/pytask-parallel/docs/source/coiled.md

 ```

 When you apply the {func}`@task <pytask.task>` decorator to the task, make sure the
-`@coiled.function` decorator is applied first, or is closer to the function.
-Otherwise,
+{func}`@coiled.function <coiled.function>` decorator is applied first, or is closer to
-it will be ignored.
+the function.
+Otherwise, it will be ignored.
+Add more arguments to the decorator to
+configure the hardware and software environment.

 ```{literalinclude} ../../docs_src/coiled/coiled_functions_task.py
 ```